 I knew my destiny in life was to have a big impact on the world.

 Of course, being young, I wasn’t quite sure what that would look like—I only knew I had to constantly take steps to learn and grow into the person I knew I should be.
-So, I moved to the United States with only $3,000 and a dream.
+So, I moved to the United States in 2002 with only $3,000 and a dream.

 Moving to the a new country brought with it a range of challenges, such as finding a place to live, knowing how best to commute, finding the right on-campus job, the pressure of limiting my cost of living and, above all, getting my coursework started.
 Though these are common problems most international students encounter, my extremely limited resources meant there was no room of error.